emaforlin/di/README.md

-# CascadeFramework
+# Dependency Injection library
-My attempt to simplify the process microservice development
+My attempt to simplify the process microservice design using dependency injection.